phkus/tinderbox-mcp/README.md

 The existing script files in the applescripts folder can be edited at any time, even while the server is running.
 To add custom Tinderbox operations, the server has to be restarted:

 1. Create a new AppleScript (.scpt) file in the same location as the others
-2. Add a configuration entry in `src/index.ts`
+2. Add a tool definition with `@mcp.tool()` decorator in `src/server.py`
-3. Rebuild the project and restart the client
+3. Restart the server

+See [CLAUDE.md](CLAUDE.md) for detailed development instructions.

 ## Roadmap

+- [x] Migrate to Python with HTTP transport
+- [x] Add GitHub OAuth authentication
 - [ ] Move the tool configuration, which is currently part of the main code, to a separate file
 - [ ] A tool that gives the assistant an overview of parts or the whole of the document, similar to Export -> As Outline
 - [ ] Add a similar server for DEVONthink
 - [ ] Add a similar server for Bookends

+## Troubleshooting

+### Server won't start

+**"GitHub OAuth credentials required"**
+- Make sure you've created a GitHub OAuth app
+- Set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables
+- Check your `.env` file has the correct values

+**"AppleScript directory does not exist"**
+- Verify `applescripts/` folder exists in the project root
+- Check `APPLESCRIPT_DIR` environment variable if you moved the scripts

+### Tools not working

+**"Document not found"**
+- Make sure the Tinderbox document is open in Tinderbox
+- Verify `DEFAULT_DOCUMENT` matches the document name exactly (without .tbx)
+- Document names are case-sensitive

+**"Script not found"**
+- Verify all `.scpt` files exist in the `applescripts/` directory
+- Check file permissions allow reading

+### Connection issues

+**Can't connect from Claude**
+- Verify the server is running (check terminal window)
+- Test the URL in a browser: `http://localhost:8000/mcp`
+- Check firewall isn't blocking port 8000
+- For remote access, verify Tailscale/Ngrok is properly configured

 ## Acknowledgements

-This project was inspired by Josh Rutkowski’s [applescript-mcp](https://github.com/joshrutkowski/applescript-mcp/tree/main) server.
+This project was inspired by Josh Rutkowski's [applescript-mcp](https://github.com/joshrutkowski/applescript-mcp/tree/main) server.
 The main difference between the two servers is that applescript-mcp passes the full content of the AppleScript to the terminal, whereas this implementation calls separate script files, which solved some problems with special characters like quotes in the parameters.

 Thanks to Mark Bernstein, the developer of Tinderbox, for making the app scriptable.